relaycorp/veraid-js/README.md

 ): Promise<ArrayBuffer> {
   const memberIdBundle = MemberIdBundle.deserialise(memberIdBundleSerialised);
   const expiryDate = addDays(new Date(), TTL_DAYS);
-  return await memberIdBundle.sign(
+  const signatureBundle = await SignatureBundle.sign(
     plaintext,
     SERVICE_OID,
+    memberIdBundle,
     memberSigningKey,
     expiryDate,
   );
+  return signatureBundle.serialise();
 }
 ```

-The output of the `sign()` method is the _VeraId Signature Bundle_, which contains the Member Id Bundle and the actual signature.
+The output is the _VeraId Signature Bundle_, which contains the Member Id Bundle and the actual signature.
 It does not include the plaintext.

 Note that for signatures to actually be valid for up to 30 days, the TTL override in the VeraId TXT record should allow 30 days or more.